Charge superradiance on charged BTZ black holes: Abstract

 \section{Abstract}

-We study superradiance for a charged scalar field subject to Robin (mixed) boundary conditions on a charged BTZ black hole background.
-Scalar field modes having a real frequency do not exhibit superradiance, independent of the boundary conditions applied.
-For scalar field modes with a complex frequency, irrespective of the boundary conditions, no charge superradiance occurs if the black hole is static.
-We demonstrate the existence of superradiant modes with complex frequencies for a charged and rotating BTZ black hole.
-Most of the superradiant modes we find satisfy Robin boundary conditions, but there are also superradiant modes with complex frequencies satisfying Dirichlet and Neumann boundary conditions.
-We explore the effect of the black hole and scalar field charge on the outgoing energy flux of these superradiant modes.
+We study superradiant scattering for a charged scalar field subject to Robin (mixed) boundary conditions on a charged BTZ black hole background.
+Scalar field modes having a real frequency do not exhibit superradiant scattering, independent of the boundary conditions applied.
+For scalar field modes with a complex frequency, no superradiant scattering occurs if the black hole is static.
+After exploring some regions of the parameter space, we provide evidence for the existence of superradiantly scattered modes with complex frequencies for a charged and rotating BTZ black hole.
+Most of the superradiantly scattered modes we find satisfy Robin (mixed) boundary conditions, but there are also superradiantly scattered modes with complex frequencies satisfying Dirichlet and Neumann boundary conditions.
+We explore the effect of the black hole and scalar field charge on the outgoing energy flux of these superradiantly scattered modes, and also investigate their stability.